-Washington, DC – Today, U.S. Rep. Matt Cartwright announced that the U.S. Department of Health and Human Services (HHS) has awarded a supplementary grant worth $1,450,539.00 to the Scranton/Lackawanna Human Development Agency, Inc.
+Pottsville, PA – Today, U.S. Representative Matt Cartwright announced that the U.S. Department of Health and Human Services has awarded a grant in the amount of $199,820 to the St. Luke’s Hospital Miners Campus in Coaldale.

 - next ›